Chart Color Schemes

 Health

-The rate of private health cover was relatively low at approximately 51% of the total population (~6,083 people), compared to 55.8% across Greater Brisbane.
-The most common medical conditions in the area were asthma and mental health issues, impacting 6.1% and 6.0% of residents respectively, while 76.7% declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-As of June 2022, 15.0% of residents were aged 65 and over (1,786 people), ranking lower nationally than the broader population.
+However, prevalence was higher than the national average for older, at-risk cohorts.
+Private health cover was relatively low, affecting approximately 51% of the total population (~6,177 people), compared to 55.8% across Greater Brisbane.
+The most common medical conditions were asthma and mental health issues, impacting 6.1% and 6.0% of residents respectively, as of June 2021.
+76.7% of residents declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+As of June 2021, the area has 14.4% of residents aged 65 and over (1,741 people), ranking lower nationally than the broader population.

 Frequently Asked Questions - Health